mapbox/node-pre-gyp/README.md

 #### 7) Automate builds

 Now you need to publish builds for all the platforms and node versions you wish to support.
 This is best automated.

+ - See [Appveyor Automation](#appveyor-automation) for how to auto-publish builds on Windows.
-See [Travis Automation](#travis-automation) for how to auto-publish builds on OS X and Linux.
-On windows consider using a script [like this](https://github.com/mapbox/node-sqlite3/blob/master/scripts/build.bat) to quickly create and publish binaries and check out <https://appveyor.com>.
+ - See [Travis Automation](#travis-automation) for how to auto-publish builds on OS X and Linux.

 #### 8) You're done!

-Now publish your package to the npm registry.
+Now publish your module to the npm registry.
 Users will now be able to install your module from a binary.

 What will happen is this: